seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 The `SpiffeSocketFactory` from the [java-spiffe](https://github.com/spiffe/java-spiffe) will be used to create the Socket to connect to the NGINX proxy.

-The reason for not using the parameter `sslfactory` instead of `socketFactory` is that the connection to the PostgreSQL is not on SSL, but the connection between the JBOSS Server and the NGINX is on SSL, and then the NGINX redirects the traffic to the DB without using SSL.
-Thus for establishing the connection between the JBOSS and the NGINX is required a custom SocketFactory that leverages the Spiffe KeyStore that handles the SVIDs fetched from the SPIRE Workload API.
+The reason for using the parameter `socketFactory` and not the paramter `sslfactory` is that the connection to the PostgreSQL is not on SSL, but the connection between the JBOSS Server and the NGINX is, and then the NGINX redirects the traffic to the DB without using SSL.
+For establishing the connection between the JBOSS and the NGINX is required a custom SocketFactory that leverages the Spiffe KeyStore that handles the SVIDs fetched from the SPIRE Workload API.

 ### Backend